 Love Spain?
-While traveling for leisure to visit the famous Basílica de la Sagrada Família and have Spanish food is not quite possible for now, you can have a taste of Barcelona soon in Singapore.
+While traveling for leisure to visit the famous Basílica de la Sagrada Família and have Spanish food there is not quite possible for now, you can have a taste of Barcelona in Singapore.

 [The following is a review of Tapas 24 at Barcelona, Spain]

 One who wants to feel the pulse of Barcelona city just needs to enter TapaÇ24.
 Also, if you want to have a taste of the El Bulli alumni, this will probably be one of the most affordable, and most approachable options.

 The celebrity chef behind Tapas 24 is Carles Abellan, who formerly worked for Ferran Adrià at the 3-star Michelin El Bulli.

 Tapas 24 does not offer the traditional-traditional tapas, but mostly with a modern and innovative twist.
 Some tourists will say it is Spanish ‘fast-food’.